Cloud Files cURL Cookbook

 Content-Type: text/plain; charset=UTF-8

-Note: X-Cdn-Streaming-Uri and X-Cdn-Ios-Uri links will be discontinued on July 31, 2022
+Note: X-Cdn-Streaming-Uri and X-Cdn-Ios-Uri links were discontinued on July 31, 2022

-View a container's CDN details
+View a Container's CDN Details

-To view a container's CDN properties requires you to send a HEAD
+To view a container's CDN properties requires you to send a HEAD request to the API CDN URL.
+Viewable information includes the following details:

 - Whether the container is CDN-enabled